 Any invoice raised by a freelancer should be GST-compliant.
 The invoice should contain all the necessary information such as name, address, GSTIN of the service provider as well as the recipient, SAC of services, date, the value of service provided and so on.
 You can refer to our GST invoice guide and create GST-compliant invoices using Razorpay Invoices.

-Is a freelancer eligible to claim input tax credit?
+Is a freelancer eligible to claim an input tax credit?

 Input tax credit (ITC) means you can reduce the tax, which was already paid on purchases, from the GST payable arising from your sales.
 As per the provisions of GST, all the normal taxpayers registered under GST can use ITC to reduce their GST liability.

-Similarly, a registered freelancer can also use such taxes paid on services used by him for the purpose of providing any service.
+Similarly, a registered freelancer can also use such taxes paid on services used by him to provide any service.

-For instance, a freelance photographer charges Rs 2,50,000 for a wedding shoot and hired a printing agency at Rs 50,000.
-In this case, the net GST payable will be as follows:
+For instance, a freelance photographer charges Rs 2,50,000 for a wedding shoot and hires a printing agency at Rs 50,000.
+In this case, the net GST for freelancer payable will be as follows:

 What is the penalty for late filing of returns?